CLI Reference#

 Create with explicit registry style:

-osprey init my-agent --template minimal --registry-style explicit
+osprey init my-agent --template minimal --registry-style standalone

 Create advanced agent: